Fox Attack Triggers Frederick County Rabies Alert

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls lord fairfax health district woodfield lane, fox attack, fox attack rabies, fox attack frederick county, fox attack lfhd, fox attack round hill, fox attack woodfield lane, rabid fox, rabid fox frederick county, rabid fox lfhd, rabid fox woodfield lane, lord fairfax health district fox, rabid fox round hill, lord fairfax health district fox attack, rabid fox frederick, lord fairfax health district frederick, lord fairfax health district frederick county, lord fairfax health district round hill, Lord Fairfax Health District rabies alert, Lord Fairfax Health District rabies, lord fairfax health district
+Josh Henry lord fairfax health district woodfield lane, fox attack, fox attack rabies, fox attack frederick county, fox attack lfhd, fox attack round hill, fox attack woodfield lane, rabid fox, rabid fox frederick county, rabid fox lfhd, rabid fox woodfield lane, lord fairfax health district fox, rabid fox round hill, lord fairfax health district fox attack, rabid fox frederick, lord fairfax health district frederick, lord fairfax health district frederick county, lord fairfax health district round hill, Lord Fairfax Health District rabies alert, Lord Fairfax Health District rabies, lord fairfax health district